pslavkin/servo_pmsm/README.md

 - :red_circle:          isolated GPIO aborted!
 I've reise free pins that comes from IGBT
 - :heavy_check_mark:    EVE LCD driven choosen as the UI by spi..
 I's all the thinks we need
 - :construction:        all footprints choosen, but deserves some comprobation
+- :construction:        begin with placement, all big pictures passed, preliminary

 ---